SelinaChen07/ecommerce/README.md

 	product_id: integer
 	category_id: integer

-	belongs_to :product
+	belongs_to :product, inverse_of: :categorizations
-	belongs_to :category
+  belongs_to :category, inverse_of: :categorizations

 1.1.4 categories
 	name:string

-	has_many :categorizations
+	has_many :categorizations, dependent: :destroy, inverse_of: :category
   has_many :products, through: :categorizations